-"I never saw that date in the New Testament, besides God knocked up Mary on August 8, which means that Jesus was probably born on May 8 as a Taurus."
+"That date isn't mentioned in the New Testament, besides God knocked up Mary on August 8, which means that Jesus was probably born on May 8 as a Taurus."

 "Jesus' birth was recorded by the Romans.
 He is God.
 His birthday is December 25th."

 "What did you give him this year?
 An iPad, a tie, a blowjob?"
 I really hate Jesus freaks.